alijatoi/Python-Programming/README.md

 ## Python-Programming
-### In This Repo You will get the python programs.
+### In This Repo You can get different python programs.
 ### I would be adding here programs frequently, feel free to contribute.Don't forget to :star: the repo :)

 #### Contact :email: alihasanjatoi@gmail.com